You’ve probably heard the saying that what goes around comes around. This is true when it comes to sleep.

 It’s tempting to think that you can cheat your way out of sleep.
 But the results of that nature cheat isn’t going to look pretty.

 Getting enough sleep is an essential recharge for our bodies.
-It helps our bodies to repair itself and provides us the energy we need to go about our day’s activities.
+It helps our bodies to repair themselves and provides us the energy we need to go about our day’s activities.

 In this article, we will discuss some of the health consequences of insufficient sleep.
 So what happens when you don’t get enough sleep?